estafette/estafette-ci/README.md

-# estafette-ci
+# Estafette CI

-The overarching project for Estafette CI; mainly for issues and installation scripts
+The overarching project for Estafette CI; used for tracking issues related to all Estafette CI components.

+See https://estafette.io for more information regarding the Estafette CI project.